-Don’t take your anger out on the organisers of Boardmasters and Houghton
+Don’t take your anger out on festival organisers

 If you’ve been anywhere on the internet, on social media, or seen the news recently, you’ll probably know that Boardmasters and Houghton festivals have been cancelled due to extreme weather warnings.
 And the responses of some people have been similarly extreme.

 While I would be hugely upset if this happened to me – I would genuinely probably cry for three days – I don’t think it’s fair for people to blast the organisers as harshly as some are doing.

 The festivals haven’t been cancelled arbitrarily, and no one is missing out as much as the organisers are.
 Not only are they not making money (duh), but they’re actively losing money.
 I don’t think they’d cancel without some serious thought.